When you’re pregnant…

 For those who are currently pregnant, strategies are used to optimize nutrition and treat pregnancy-related ailments including morning sickness, fatigue, heartburn, constipation, and anxiety.
 As you progress into your third trimester and are approaching labour, we discuss methods to strengthen the uterus, ripen the cervix and induce labour.
 This often includes acupuncture which can be an extremely useful way of inducing labour naturally!

-For more information on fertility and pregnancy, ask to speak with Dr. Kathy or book your initial consult.
+For more information on fertility and pregnancy, ask to speak with Dr. Sarah or book your initial consult.